avanwinkle/synthea/README.md

 ## Installation

-***Synthea*** can be built into a native application for Mac OS, Windows, and Linux, and when ready those distributions will be linked to here.
+***Synthea*** can be built into a native application for Mac OS, Windows, and Linux, and links to those distributions will be available soon.
 For now, you may clone this repo and run locally or create your own builds.

+**User Installation**
+Binary installers will be found on the [Synthea homepage](https://avanwinkle.github.io/synthea/) when available.

 **Developer Installation**